MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 ### Transform your classic SharePoint Server pages

-If you are onboarding your classic on-premises SharePoint Server 2013 or 2016 content to classic content to SharePoint Online, help is here!
+If you are onboarding your classic on-premises SharePoint Server pages to SharePoint Online, help is here!
 Learn more at:  [Transform classic pages to modern pages](/sharepoint/dev/transform/modernize-userinterface-site-pages)|

 ## We're listening!